Lea Vergine: Naples: childhood, youth, and early exhibitions

 In the same years, Vergine started to collaborate with the private gallery Il Centro (founded in 1960 by Renato Bacarelli and the brothers Arturo and Armando Caròla), where she started to collaborate in the organisation of some exhibitions, such as the 1963 solo exhibition of Lucio Fontana, presenting seventeen Spatial concepts in between 1952 and 1962.
 These were the years in which Fontana was working on the "ciclo dei buchi" (cycle of holes, 1949–1968) and the "ciclo dei tagli" (cycle of cuts, 1958–1968).
 The reactions to the exhibition revealed a still profoundly chauvinist approach to society and the art world.
 The critic Luigi Compagnone accused Vergine in an article in Il Tempo of sexual perversion for having spoken of "holes" referring to the artist's work.

-The young critic's collaboration with Il Centro made her the protagonist of cycles of conferences and cultural debates, alongside the aforementioned Giulio Carlo Argan, the writer Umberto Eco, the musicologist Luigi Rognoni and the critic and academic Gillo Dorfles.
-Among the artists involved: Lucio Fontana, Giuseppe Capogrossi, Emilio Vedova, Mario Sironi, Massimo Campigli, Ottone Rosai, Umberto Mastroianni, and foreign authors such as Henri Matisse, George Braque, René Magritte, Hans Hartung, Toshimitsu Imai, Francis Bacon and Graham Sutherland.
-In the same context, the magazine of contemporary art criticism Op.cit. was born, directed by Renato De Fusco, whose first issue came out in September 1964 and whose editorial staff included Lea Vergine.